nhdadmin/AlienMC-FTBSubreddit-Public-Server/MyTown settings.md

 Towns that are members of a Nation get 10 additional chunks.

+If no one from the town logs in for 10 days, the town will cease to exist.

 ##Nations
 Nations are allowed be created by any player of Member status.